-Ever since then, I have striven to understand family connections and absorb all I can about family history.
+Ever since then, I have attempted to understand family connections and absorb all I can about family history.
 I developed my love of genealogy at the knees of three great-grandmothers, a great-uncle, and several great-great-aunts.
 These individuals told such vivid stories about our ancestors that it felt as if I had known these people personally.

 Now that my family’s storytellers have passed away, I have been charged to be the keeper of the family history: a daunting task, to say the least.
 How would I ever trace and document all our family lines?
 As a mother of young children, I rarely have spare time.
 When would I have the energy to trek to libraries, historical societies, churches, and courthouses across the country to dig through piles of moldering papers and crumbling books?
 I thought that I would never be able to devote the time and effort needed to pursue genealogical queries.
 I was wrong.

 Gone are the days when family historians must dredge through documents in search of answers.
 Although digging through piles of papers and old photos is still necessary in some instances, the Internet has brought many of these materials to us.
 Now, anyone can travel across the world or read ancient tomes with a click of the cursor.